 The simple truth is that SwiftUI wouldn’t have been possible without the extraordinary efforts of many, many people.
 I wish I could list them here and thank them personally, but the only ones I can be sure of are the people who had “SwiftUI engineer” as their job title during a WWDC session or were people I spoke to in the labs.

-So, this book is dedicated to Dave Abrahams, Luca Bernardi, Kevin Cathey, Nate Cook, John Harper, Taylor Kelly, Kyle Macomber, Raj Ramamurthy, Matt Ricketson, Jacob Xiao, and all the dozens of other folks who worked so hard to make SwiftUI what it is today.
+So, this book is dedicated to Dave Abrahams, Luca Bernardi, Kevin Cathey, Curt Clifton, Nate Cook, Michael Gorbach, John Harper, Taylor Kelly, Kyle Macomber, Natalia Panferova, Raj Ramamurthy, Matt Ricketson, Jacob Xiao, and all the dozens of other folks who worked so hard to make SwiftUI what it is today.
 We may never know how many more folks from AppKit, UIKit, WatchKit, Xcode, Swift, developer publications, and beyond helped bring SwiftUI to life, but I hope every one of them feels just blown away by the incredibly positive reactions from our community.